moabukar/tech-vault/README.md

 - What is Kubernetes?
 - What problems does Kubernetes solve?
 - What is the difference between Docker and K8s?
+- What are the core components of the control plane and data plane?
+What are the components used for?
 - What is a Pod and what does it do?
 - How can containers within a pod communicate with each other?
 - What is a K8s cluster ?